 Photo postcard is likely by L.L.
 Cook, and was mailed in 1943.

 Grinnell (Stewart Library)

 Along with Muscatine and Sioux City, this is one of the few Romanesque libraries in Iowa.
-The library was formed in 1894 and finished in 1902.
+(One could debate whether Anamosa's public library was Romanesque.)
+The library was formed in 1894 and the building finished in 1902.
 The Library's web site stated (no longer found) that Carnegie buildings were visited by Joel Stewart before construction began, but from the outside, this just looks nothing like a Carnegie building.